NicoloCavalli95horses/KMS-web-testing/01 Basics/Docker.md

 ## Create an image with a docker file

-A [[Docker File]] is a list of the different layers of an image (or instructions used to create that layer).
+A [[Dockerfile]] is a list of the different layers of an image (or instructions used to create that layer).
 With a Docker File, your application could be addressed as "*dockerized*"

 ## References
 [Docker](https://www.docker.com/resources/what-container/)